Bernard Farrell: Theatre Career

 Following the success of I Do Not Like Thee, Doctor Fell, the Abbey Theatre commissioned a new play from Farrell.
 The result was Canaries which premiered at the Abbey for the 1980s Dublin Theatre Festival, was an immediate success and won Farrell The Rooney Prize for Irish Literature.
 This continued success allowed him to resign his clerical job at Sealink Shipping Company to devote himself to the theatre.
 Canaries has remained popular in Ireland and, in 1992, enjoyed a major revival at Dublin's Gaiety Theatre.

 All in Favour Said No! – a satire on Industrial Relations – followed in the Abbey in 1981.
 Praised for its high level of comedy – The Irish Times saying that is "as inventive an Irish comedy as has been seen in years" – it was revived by popular demand at the Abbey in 1981 and, in 1982, received its American Premiere at The South Coast Repertory Theatre, California.
 It enjoyed a further revival in 1990 at Dublin's Tivoli Theatre.

 From 1982 to 1985, Farrell had two adaptations produced at the Abbey (Petty Sessions from Boucicault's Forbidden Fruit and an Irish version of Molière's Don Juan) and also three plays-for-children produced and toured by TEAM Theatre-in-Education Company (Then Moses Met Marconi, One-Two-Three O'Leary and Because Just Because).
 In March 1985, All The Way Back opened at the Abbey and was revived there in July 1985.
 In 1987 his social farce Say Cheese enjoyed an extended run at the Abbey, playing to full houses and described by the Irish Press as "a barrel of fun which gets the audience rolling in the aisles".

 For the next five years, Farrell moved to television commissions and to writing his early radio plays.
-(See Television and radio drama section).

 When he returned to theatre in 1992, he entered a ten-year period in which his most critical and popular successes were produced.
 These began with 44 Sycamore, written for Red Kettle Theatre Company in 1992 which attracted glowing notices in its native Waterford – "a comic gem" from The Sunday Tribune and "a roaring success" from The Irish Press – before continuing its success at Andrews Lane Theatre in Dublin and then onto a National Tour.
 At year's end, it was awarded The Sunday Tribune's Best New Comedy of 1992.
 In 1994, it had its American Premiere at The Asolo Theatre, Florida.